-Although this might seem like extra work, we guarantee that its much more effective than you pushing your couch through the doorway.
+Although this might seem like extra work, we guarantee that it is much more effective than you pushing your couch through the doorway.
 Make space for your items instead of forcing them.

 #5: Slide It Instead of Carrying It

-Furniture slides are available in all shapes and sizes and can be life-savers when it comes to moving your furniture around.
+Furniture slides are available in all shapes and sizes.
+These can be life-savers when it comes to moving your furniture around.
 Use hard plastic sliders for carpeting and soft sliders for hard floors.

 #6: Disassemble Your Furniture

 It is highly recommended that you disassemble your furniture completely before moving it.
 This practice will make your item a few inches smaller, preventing the pieces from moving on their own and breaking.
 Remove the feet of couches.
 For all other pieces, take off any knobs, drawers, racks, shelves, and legs.
 While disassembling items, store all screws and other important pieces where they won’t go missing.

 Having a floor plan ahead of your move day will make the entire process much easier.
 At FlatRate, our Relocation Specialist will have that ready for you as part of our complimentary moving services.

 If you’re doing it on your own, measure your new home and sketch a floor plan with the correct measurements.
 Once you are ready to move things in, move your furniture to the correct spot.
 A good preparation process ensures good placement and a happy home.